Mariamman: Legends

 According to the narrative of the higher varnas, there was once a pariah boy who impersonated a Brahmin suitor in order to marry a Brahmin girl.
 This lie is discovered by the girl when she discerns the jargon and non-vegetarian habits of her in-laws.
 In order to ritually purify herself from the pollution of being married to a low-born pariah, the girl self-immolates.
 This Brahmin girl is deified and named as Mariamman, and becomes the goddess of the pariahs.

+In another version, Mariamman was once a woman named Vasuki who was the wife of Thiruvalluvar a tamil poet, and who was an outcast.
+She caught smallpox and went begging house to house for food, fanning herself with neem leaves to keep flies away.
+Eventually she recovered and is then worshipped as Mariamman, goddess of smallpox.

+The most popular narrative of Mariamman, has to do with the story of Renuka.
+She was once a women named Renuka, wife to sage Jamadagni and mother to Parasurama the sixth avatar of Vishnu.
+Renuka lost her powers after being attracted to a scene by the lake, when her husband Jamadagni found out he became furious.
+He sent his son Parasurama to kill Renuka.
+Renuka ran for her life and took shelter in a nearby village by a low-caste women, but when Parasurama found her, he decapitated Renuka and the low-caste women.
+After begging his father to let him bring back his mother and the women, Parasurama accidentally swapped their heads.
+Renuka's head was on the low-caste women's body and the low-caste women's head on Renuka's body. after this she became Mariamman "the changed mother".

 In northern India, Shitala is worshipped in a similar way, predominantly by the Rajput/Kshatriya community.
 Shitala has a legend and plays a similar role in protecting villages from diseases.

 Roles

 Goddess of medicine

 Mariamman is purported to cure all so-called "heat-based" diseases.
 During the summer months in South India (March to June), people walk miles carrying pots of water mixed with turmeric and neem leaves to ward off such illnesses as measles and chicken pox, which were believed to spread more in that season.